 Stockbroker Fraud and Investor Claims for Investment Losses

-Millions of Americans across the United States have fallen victim to broker misconduct and other instances of investor claims including negligence, churning and misrepresentation.
-Victims of investment fraud and broker misconduct are entitled to receive damages to compensate for any losses that occurred.
+Millions of Americans across the United States have fallen victim to broker misconduct and other instances of investor claims, including negligence, churning, and misrepresentation.
+Victims of investment fraud and broker misconduct are entitled to receive damages to compensate for any losses.

-If you have experienced any of the circumstances mentioned below you owe it to yourself, at a minimum, to seek a free consultation with SSEK Law Firm.The Financial Advisor Contacted You Via a Mailer or Telephone
+If you have experienced any of the circumstances mentioned below, you owe it to yourself, at a minimum, to seek a free consultation with our stockbroker fraud lawyers at SSEK Law Firm.The Financial Advisor Contacted You Via a Mailer or Telephone

 It’s not uncommon for advisors in the financial industry to hold seminars touting their expertise.
-At these meetings, representations were made regarding sound financial plans for your savings, retirement or children/grandchildren’s college plans.
+These meetings made representations regarding sound financial plans for your savings, retirement, or children/grandchildren’s college plans.

 What you received turned out to be markedly different than what was presented to you.
-Along the way, you were lulled into believing all was well, when in fact, it was not.
-Now your plans are ruined.You Were Referred by a Colleague, Friend or Relative
+You were lulled into believing all was well when it was not.
+Now your plans are ruined.You Were Referred by a Colleague, Friend, or Relative

-You heeded the good-faith advice of someone trusted.
-Whether a colleague, friend or relative.
-Or worse, the financial advisor may be a colleague, friend or relative.
+You heeded the good-faith advice of someone you trusted.
+Whether a colleague, friend, or relative.
+Or worse, the financial advisor may be a colleague, friend, or relative.

 If you were referred by someone you know, it is not their fault.
 But if you were wronged, you should act.
-It’s not a slight against confidants if you take action against the broker they recommended.
+It’s not a slight against confidants if you take action against the recommended broker.
 In some instances, the decision to pursue legal remedies may be further complicated by direct familiar relationships or friendships.

-In such situations, most of the time the advisor in question did their best but was simply negligent.
+In such situations, the advisor in question did their best but was simply negligent most of the time.
 In most of these instances, the advisor was led astray by his own employer with faulty information and/or products.

 You have the right to file investor claims via the FINRA arbitration process for a host of actions discussed herein: